erikas-taroza/redshelf_downloader/README.md

 Each page is stored in an independent folder so if you want to compile the textbook in a different way, you can.

-This fork has an improved version of multithreading

 ## Dependencies

 - requests